Declaration of Intent and Oath of Candidacy for Trustee Candidates - May 2, 2023 Trustee Election

-- Three K-12 trustee seats that represent both the Elementary and High School District for three-year Candidates must reside within the MCPS Elementary District boundary.
+- Two K-12 trustee seats that represent both the Elementary and High School District for three-year Candidates must reside within the MCPS Elementary District boundary.

-- One high school trustee seat that represents Election District “A” for a three-year Candidates must reside in Election District “A”, which includes the attendance area for Lolo and DeSmet schools.
+- One high school trustee seat that represents Election District “D” for a three-year Candidates must reside in Election District “D”, which includes the attendance area for Seeley Swan, Clinton, and Potomac schools.
 MCPS High School District Map

 School trustees are non-paid positions.
 MCPS trustees are expected to attend two (2) monthly evening meetings that focus on school district operations.
 Trustees are also expected to attend special meetings, board work sessions, building visits, graduation ceremonies, and special events.

 There are 11 trustees on the MCPS school board.
 Seven trustees represent both Elementary and High School Districts, and four trustees represent various outlying communities, and only vote on High School District issues.
 Trustees generally serve in staggered three-year terms and the state does not limit the number of terms a trustee may serve.

 Who May Run for the Office of School District Trustee?

 Any person qualified to vote in a district is eligible for the office of trustee.
 However, there are restrictions on who may hold office.
 A trustee may not be employed in any capacity by the trustee’s own school district (except for officiating athletic competitions under the auspices of the Montana Officials Association).
 The trustee candidate may be related to a school or county employee.

 A person may not be eligible to hold office due to a conviction.
 See 13-35-106, MCA

 A trustee must: 1) be qualified to vote in a district; and 2) be a resident of the school district.
 20-3-305, MCA.
 (2023 School Election Handbook, 2022).